How Much is Your Business Worth?

 Systems often have bits added to them over time, leaving you with a clunky, ineffective dinosaur of an IT system.
 Clear it up before you put your business on the market; it’s one way of improving your bottom line almost immediately, as there’s no bigger time waster than a slow, confusing and muddled IT system.

-7. BUSINESS MODEL: If you own a legacy model, how much is it worth right now?
+Whether you own the intellectual property on your software can make a significant difference to your business’s value, too. - BUSINESS MODEL: If you own a legacy model, how much is it worth right now?
 Has its value increased or decreased lately, and what is your projection of its value in a year’s time?

 If the changes that you have gone through during the pandemic have provoked you to come up with a new model, take care to plan as far as possible how it is going to look and what it’s effect on the present model will be.